 System intelligence can be built on this screen for handling a various range of users e.g. beginner, intermediate or advanced by their need, understanding or behaviour.

 The number of problems I could identify can be solved easily to avoid users dissatisfaction and make them stick with the product for a longer period.
 The action items are as following:

-- Usability factors needs to define and validate through regular interaction with users and testing sessions.
+- Usability factors need to define and validate through regular interaction with users and testing sessions.

-- Data is the key of success, keep tracking users journey & behaviour.
+- Data is the key to success, keep tracking users journey & behaviour.
 Invest time on interacting and understanding users needs and pain-points, make quick and necessary iterations.

 Thank you for reading :-)

 If you liked this case study, please give me some claps so more people can see this post.
 Thanks! 👏